 As for the features of gRPC, we saw some use cases for gRPC.
 Let’s imagine you want to make a chat application.
 You are not going to use the Rest API as it will not be able to allow fast streaming of bi-directional communication.
 For this, we will be using the gRPC stream, which will provide some more benefits other than speed.

 First, its language-neutral behavior doesn’t matter in what programming language the server or other clients are writing.
-Communication can still be established until the message format is accepted.
+Communication can still be established until the message structure is accepted.

 So, with this feature, the Android version of the chat app can communicate with the iOS version and vice versa.